pablogh89/portfolio/README.md

     > **Note**: If this fails due to access denied, add ``--user`` on Windows or start with ``sudo`` on Linux to solve the problem.

+6. Run the following command to install the project template dependencies (Python packages required to run this project template):

+    ```shell
+    pip install mkdocs-material
+    ```

+    > **Note**: If this fails, try ``python –m mkdocs serve`` on Windows or ``python3 mkdocs serve`` on Linux to solve the problem.

-6. Run the following command to start the portfolio:
+7. Run the following command to start the portfolio:

     ```shell
     python mkdocs serve